AASU – AFRICAN AMERICAN STUDENT UNION

 The dance club was created to bring together students that have different levels of experience of dancing.
 Dancing is a way to express your individuality, and you don't have to be an expert to do so.
 The dance club is a great way to meet new people that have the same dance interest as you do and have a great time while doing it.

 FUTURE BUSINESS LEADERS OF AMERICA

 FBLA, is the largest student business organization in the country with over 250,000 members!
 It is designed to make the business world more relatable to high school students.
-FBLA is new to Mitty this year, so we will be planning many new events and gathering ideas to explore.
-FBLA hosts many events and enhances our skills for the future business world.
+FBLA has been successful over the years, and looks to continue planning many new events and gathering ideas to explore.
+FBLA hosts and participates in locan events and enhances our skills for the future business world.

 Glamour Gals is a nonprofit organization whose mission is to organize and inspire teen volunteers to provide companionship and complimentary beauty makeovers to elderly women living in senior homes.
 We visit senior homes and convalescent hospitals, give the ladies makeovers so that they can feel beautiful and youthful again, and volunteers provide conversation and good company to many seniors who spend their days alone, without family members to visit with and talk to.
 Members will meet on a bi-weekly basis, and visit a senior home at least one night a month.
 There will be opportunities to run for officer positions towards the end of this school year.

 Our mission is to promote a more environmentally conscious atmosphere at Archbishop Mitty.
 We strive to create awareness and inspire students to start a life of green living.
 The club will create awareness by celebrating Earth Day, promote organic eating and biking to school, and encouraging the use of water bottles to reduce bottle waste.

 The HART club is a creative arts club that covers three categories: music, fashion and art.
 Our goal is to create an environment where creative minds can come together and their ideas can to thrive.